-11.2 Sample Security
+11.3 Sample Security

-11.2.1 BP-Selco and Kermode Programs
+11.3.1 BP-Selco and Kermode Programs

 Reports documenting the BP-Selco and Kermode drilling programs at the RBGD do not provide detailed descriptions of sample preparation methodologies, analytical procedures or security considerations.
-However, review by Mercator of associated reports, assay certificates, drill logs, sections and archived drill core indicated that both companies had carried out organized exploration programs managed and executed by competent geological staff.
+However, review by of associated reports, assay certificates, drill logs, sections and archived drill core by the authors indicated that both companies had carried out organized exploration programs managed and executed by competent geological staff.